 - The paediatric data was first analysed using frequentist techniques which had been previously employed within the adult studies and the results were compared to ensure consistency, increasing confidence in the appropriateness of implementing an extrapolation approach.

-- A primary Bayesian extrapolation analysis was conducted, initially using data from a single adult study, and then using the results of a meta-analysis from multiple adult studies was used as a sensitivity analysis.
-Initially, a weak and informative prior distribution for the primary endpoint were defined:
+- A primary Bayesian extrapolation analysis was conducted, initially using data from a single adult study, and then using the results of a meta-analysis from multiple adult studies as a sensitivity analysis.

-- The informative prior was specified using the mean and standard error of the adult data
+- Initially, a weak and informative prior distribution for the primary endpoint were defined (Figure 1).
+The informative prior was specified using the mean and standard error of the adult data.